ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 The summary of the query output shows the top 10 sellers on the platform ranked by total revenue earned.
 The highest-earning seller generated approximately $249,641, while the tenth highest earned around $160,603.
 These sellers stand out for their strong sales performance, combining product prices and shipping fees to contribute significantly to the platform’s total revenue.

 # Q5: Display most preferred payment methods

+In the context of business intelligence for the Olist project, identifying the most preferred payment methods is crucial for understanding customer purchasing behavior and optimizing the payment experience.
+This insight helps the business determine which payment options are most popular, ensuring those methods are prioritized for customer convenience.
+It also informs strategic decisions related to partnerships with payment providers, identifies any barriers in the checkout process, and supports the development of targeted marketing campaigns or promotions tied to specific payment types.
+Ultimately, knowing the preferred payment methods enhances customer satisfaction and can lead to increased conversion rates and revenue.

 ## Solution
 ```SQL
 SELECT